lylakirati/automatic-differentiation/docs/milestone2.md

 **3. Automatic Differentiation**

    * Automatic differentiation refers to a general way of taking a program which computes a value, and automatically constructing a procedure for computing derivatives of that value.
 The derivatives sought may be first order (the gradient of a target function, or the Jacobian of a set of constraints), higher order (Hessian times direction vector or a truncated Taylor series), or nested.
 There are two modes in automatic differentiation: forward mode and reverse mode.
-In this package, only forward mode is focused and implemented.
+In the current package, only forward mode is focused and implemented.

    * *Evaluation Trace of a Function*: All numeric evaluations are sequences of elementary operations.
 The evaluation of $f$ at a givevn point $x = (x_1, \dots, x_n)$ can be described by a so-called evaluation trace $v_{k-m}=x_k$, for $k = 1,2, \dots, m$, where each intermediate result $v_j$ is a function that depends on the independent variable $x$.